julsdym/mymalloc/README.txt

 netid jd1604

 Test Case 1: malloc() reserves unallocated memory
 Requirement: malloc() reserves unallocated memory.
+The payload does not overlap any other allocated chunks.
 Detection method: When successful, malloc() returns a pointer to an object that does not overlap with any other allocated object.
 Test: Write a program that allocates several large objects.
 Once allocation is complete, it fills each object with a distinct byte pattern (e.g., the first object is filled with 1, the second with 2, etc.).
 Finally, it checks whether each object still contains the written pattern.
 (That is, writing to one object did not overwrite any other.)